kaschioudi/ojs3-markup/README.md

 Installation
 ------------

--   Clone the plugin contents into the plugins/generic folder (e.g. plugins/generic/markup).
+-   Clone the plugin contents into the `plugins/generic` folder (e.g. `plugins/generic/markup`).
 If not doing this before installing OJS, you will need to then run `php tools/upgrade.php upgrade` or `php tools/dbXMLtoSQL.php -schema execute plugins/generic/markup/schema.xml`.

 Usage
 -----

 First, you’ll have to install and configure the plugin.
-To do this, after creating a journal, go to your user home by clicking your name in the top-right corner of the page, then to "Settings" -\> "Website" in the sidebar, and finally "Plugins" from the top of the Settings menu.
-The Open Typesetting Stack plugin should be listed under "Generic Plugins".
+To do this, after creating a journal, go to your user home by clicking your name in the top-right corner of the page, then to `Settings` -\> `Website` in the sidebar, and finally `Plugins` from the top of the Settings menu.
+The Open Typesetting Stack plugin should be listed under `Generic Plugins`.

 ![](https://github.com/kaschioudi/ojs3-markup/blob/master/readme-images/plugins.png?raw=true)

-Enable it, then refresh the page, and you should see a new "OTS Settings" menu entry at the top.
+Enable it, then refresh the page, and you should see a new `OTS Settings` menu entry at the top.
 Click through.

 If this is your first time using OTS, you'll want to open a new browser tab and head over to our demonstration instance at <http://pkp-xml-demo.lib.sfu.ca/> at this point to sign up.
 You can upload jobs to the OTS stack directly from this page, but what you’ll want to do to use the functionality in OJS is get an API key for integration.
-You can do this by going to your Settings menu in the top-right corner of the OTS interface after registering and logging in, and then clicking "Generate Token" under API Authentication.
+You can do this by going to your Settings menu in the top-right corner of the OTS interface after registering and logging in, and then clicking `Generate Token` under API Authentication.

 ![](https://github.com/kaschioudi/ojs3-markup/blob/master/readme-images/otsapikey.png?raw=true)